 How Does Wildfire Smoke Affect Your Health?
 Wildfire smoke that occurs during fire season can cause harm in multiple ways.
 It can hurt the eyes, irritate the respiratory system, and worsen chronic diseases like heart and lung disease.
 In this blog post, we’ll discuss how wildfire smoke can affect your health and provide tips to protect yourself after exposure.

-What is Wildfire Smoke
+What Is Wildfire Smoke?

-The biggest health threat of wildfire smoke is the microscopic fine particles that can go deep into your lungs.
+The biggest health threat of wildfire smoke is the fine microscopic particles that can go deep into your lungs.
 It causes a burning sensation in the eyes, runny nose, scratchy throat, headaches, and other illnesses.

 If you are experiencing a serious reaction after smoke exposure, seek medical attention immediately.

-Health Effects of Wildfire Smoke
+Health Effects Of Wildfire Smoke

 Smoke from wildfires can make anyone sick.
-Even someone who is in a perfect health condition can get sick if there is enough smoke in the air.
+Even someone in a perfect health condition can get sick if there is enough smoke in the air.
 Breathing this type of smoke can have immediate health effects, including: